Quantum repeaters based on trapped ions with decoherence free subspace encoding: Fidelities

 \subsubsection{Resulting fidelities}

+The fidelities are computed under the assumption that all ions are stored for the entire distribution time (see SEC. \ref{times}).
+This ignores the possibility that ions at some nodes could be measured at an earlier time stage, namely when entanglement has been successfully generated in the adjacent links.
+Consequently these fidelities represent bounds from below.
 We compared the fidelities for various numbers of links using the different protocols described above.
 The version which uses error detection, version 1, performs better than version 2.
 The fidelities for the case when using version 1 are summarized in table \ref{tablefid1}, the ones for version 2 in table \ref{tablefid2}.
 These are the fidelities of the Bell pairs after the decoding, which is simply the inverse of the encoding circuit described above.
 There is a slight drop of the fidelity as a function of distance, despite the fact that the logical qubits are unaffected by collective dephasing due to the DFS.
 We attribute this to the imperfect (noisy) encoding, which leads to populations outside the logical subspace.
 Empirically we find that this drop is at most of the order of $0.5\%$ between distance zero and the distance which corresponds to a distribution time of a second.
 The fidelities which we present here are evaluated at a distance which corresponds to a distribution time of (at least) a second and thus represent a lower bound.
 The maximally reachable distance is limited by the distribution time (see Sec. \ref{times}).
 We analyzed the density matrices of the Bell pairs and found that they are diagonal in the Bell basis.
 Using depolarization \cite{Be96} one can bring them into Werner state form and thus describe them by \be \rho = {\cal{D}}_1(\tilde{p}) {\cal{D}}_2(\tilde{p}) \ket{\phi^+}\bra{\phi^+}. \ee In order to violate a Bell inequality \cite{Bell,CHSH} the fidelity needs to exceed $78.0\%$.
 This minimum fidelity puts a constraint on the maximum number of repeater links and thus on the maximally reachable distance for fixed distribution time.